rpandolfo/Basic_2_Excel/README.md

 ✔️ Conditional Formatting

-✔️ Pivot Tables: Summarized data such as: Sum of Total Products across different Counties, Sum of total Sales per County across all Products
+✔️ Pivot Tables – Summarized data such as: sum of total products across different counties, and sum of total sales per county across all products